 On the simplest level, it is cheaper and easier to maintain MCerts compliance than to start again from scratch every five years prior to inspection.
 More interesting though is the mine of useful information that reliable flow data provides.
 This is the key benefit of MCerts compliance that a few far-sighted water companies are now putting to good use.

-- Process control - flow measurement assists in flow balancing and ensuring that treatment processes are appropriately loaded.
+- Better Process control – flow measurement assists in flow balancing and ensuring that treatment processes are appropriately loaded

 - Consent compliance – flow measurement can be used for proving compliance with consented dry weather flow and storm separation flow rate.

-There is a strong business case for a long-term, balanced approach to planning and compliance based on reliable flow data.
-Companies who see the benefit of meeting this challenge will have clear efficiency and commercial advantages in years to come.
+There is a strong business case for a long term, balanced approach to planning and compliance based on reliable flow data.
+Companies that see the benefit of meeting this challenge will have clear efficiency and commercial advantages in years to come.